myrajarenga/sorting_algorithms/README.md

-# :tw-1f4ca:Sorting algorithms & Big O:tw-1f4ca:
+# Sorting Algorithms & Big O

 ## **Learning Objectives**
 - learning sorting algorithms that puts elements of a list into an order.